partrita/DataAnalysis-w-AI-course/assignments/assignment_03.md

 Continue with the research question you had chosen in class.

-Use AI iteratively to create a report.
+Use AI iteratively to **help** you create a report.

+**Important**
+* AI is your assistant, use it as input not as output.
+Don't submit an AI-generated report as such, always author, review, edit.

 ### Tasks
 **Option A (easy)**